 And it's very Petersonian, right?

-Like make sure Jordan Peterson, of course, make your bed, right?
+Like, make sure Jordan Peterson, of course, make your bed, right?

-Like it don't try to save the world until you have your own shit together, right?
+Like, don't try to save the world until you have your own shit together, right?

-And by having making yourself a better person, then you you take that first step to saving the world or the West.
+And by having making yourself a better person, then you take that first step to saving the world or the West.

 And that's sort of the point of my book.